 It is a good idea to get into the habit of writing up your books on a weekly basis.

-If you are using a professional to do your bookkeeping for you, then the frequency will depend on the size of your business and the volume of transactions.
+If you are in the United Kingdom using a business account professional to do your bookkeeping for you, then the frequency will depend on the size of your business and the volume of transactions.
 If you are VAT registered and doing VAT returns, then the frequency of your VAT return periods will usually govern the frequency of bookkeeping i.e. you will prepare your VAT returns whilst processing all of the relevant books and records.

 Interactive tutorial: Understanding bookkeeping